Guest Post Written by Sil (Text by Sil & Image by @Lan) Published by @Lan on behalf of curiostraveller.com for Sil (wanderlust.tripovo.com)

 Sil is a Filipino bitten by the travel bug the moment he finished university, A radical sabbatical, Sil moved to Malaysia in 2013 to to expand his horizon, experience the local culture and learning Bahasa.
 At his free time, he enjoys arts and crafts, and exploring neighborhood gems of Kuala Lumpur.
 At the time of this article being published, Sil is attached to wanderlust.tripovo.com.

-The whole content (text & images) are from Sil.
-The curiostraveller.com team do not hold any responsibility in the ideas, format, images, text and links or whatsoever in this particular article.
-Copyright of this article belongs to Sil and his credited sources.
+The text was written by Sil.
+The curiostraveller.com team do not hold any responsibility in the ideas, format, text and links or whatsoever in this particular article.